 The motor in the Smart 3000 is also marginally more powerful.
 It offers up to 9,900 oscillations and 45,000 pulsations compared to the 8,800 and 40,000 of the Pro 3000.

 Be aware that the Pro 3000 is still widely stocked and the Smart 3000 is being phased in to replace it.

-The Pro 3000 is a great electric toothbrush.
+The Smart 3000 is a great electric toothbrush.

 It is one of the best value options to include Bluetooth and there is little to criticize here.
 You could opt for worse toothbrushes.